terrymandin/terraform-test-module-tm/README.md

 ### <a name="input_platform_fault_domain_count"></a> [platform\_fault\_domain\_count](#input\_platform\_fault\_domain\_count)

 Description: (Required) Specifies the number of fault domains that are used by this Orchestrated Virtual Machine Scale Set.
 Changing this forces a new resource to be created.
+<br>**NOTE:** The number of Fault Domains varies depending on which Azure Region you're using - a list can be found [here](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md).

 Type: `number`